matrix-org/matrix-spec/meta/releasing.md

 Once a release is scheduled, the SCT will begin planning what the next release is expected to look like.
-The plan should be included in the spec release blog post, and be ready for execution on spec release day.
+The plan should be included in the spec release blog post, and be ready for exeuction on spec release day.
 Plans are guides and not promises.

 A blog post for the SCT members to review should be ready at minimum 1 week before the target release date.
 1-2 days before the release itself, the prerequisite steps